 He looked up at his students and asked, "Is the jar full?"

 Many of the students confidently replied, "Yes!"

-that so that they worked their way past the big rocks into the
+He tipped the jar this way and that so that the smaller rocks worked their way past the big rocks into the spaces.

 When no more would fit in, the professor again asked, "Is the jar full?"